 1 tablespoon vinegar

 Melt butter, add sugar and vinegar.
 Bring this to a boil, stirring constantly.
 Mix together the eggs, salt and vanilla.
 Add the hot butter mix to the egg mix and beat well.
 Pour into unbaked pie crust.
 Bake at 325F for 40 minutes.

 Serve cold or hot.
 Personally, I like it hot, about 1/2 hour out of the oven, with whipped cream on it.

 It's so simple!
 I could not believe that one of the most delicious pies I have ever eaten has only these simple ingredients in it!
 The top of the pie cooks to a lovely golden brown, sort of like creme brulee and the flavour is fantastic!

 Chess pie is reminiscent of butter tarts, but so much better!
 It would be nice with pecans in it, or raisins, if you like them in butter tarts, but it's just fine without either!

-Posted by Providence Acres Farm at 12:47 PM
+Posted by Sheryl at Providence Acres at 12:47 PM